technicalpickles/homesick/README.markdown

 [![Build Status](https://travis-ci.org/technicalpickles/homesick.png?branch=master)](https://travis-ci.org/technicalpickles/homesick)

-A man's home (directory) is his castle, so don't leave home with out it.
+A person's home (directory) is their castle, so don't leave home with out it.

 Homesick is sorta like [rip](http://github.com/defunkt/rip), but for dotfiles.
 It uses git to clone a repository containing dotfiles, and saves them in `~/.homesick`.
 It then allows you to symlink all the dotfiles into place with a single command.